WordPress/gutenberg/packages/block-editor/README.md

- bodyPlaceholder                        string        Empty post placeholder titlePlaceholder                       string        Empty title placeholder codeEditingEnabled                     string        Whether or not the user can switch to the code editor
+ bodyPlaceholder                        string        Empty post placeholder titlePlaceholder                       string        Empty title placeholder codeEditingEnabled                     string        Whether or not the user can switch to the code editor **experimentalCanUserUseUnfilteredHTML string        Whether the user should be able to use unfiltered HTML or the HTML should be filtered e.g., to remove elements considered insecure like iframes.
- \_\_experimentalCanUserUseUnfilteredHTML string        Whether the user should be able to use unfiltered HTML or the HTML should be filtered e.g., to remove elements considered insecure like iframes.
+ **experimentalEnableTips               boolean       Whether or not tips aimed at new users should appear in the UI.

 <a name="SkipToSelectedBlock" href="#SkipToSelectedBlock">#</a> **SkipToSelectedBlock**